aspuru-guzik-group/funsies/README.md

 All "files" are encoded in a redis instance, with no local filesystem operations.
-This means that funsies workers can be operating without any permanent data storage, as is often the case in containerized deployement.
+This means that funsies workers can be operating without any permanent data storage, as is often the case in containerized deployment.
 This makes it possible to run heavily file-driven workflows using only a container's [tmpfs](https://docs.docker.com/storage/tmpfs/).